guysqr/node-red-ha-on-aws/README.md

 ### Managing flow file changes

 As mentioned above, flow files are not stored in this repo and are not deployed via this process - they are stored on the EFS volume.
+When an individual instance changes a flow, the filesystem watcher in nodemon (under which Node-RED runs) restarts it's NR instance to reload the flows.
+It's a bit of a brute-force approach to a problem that has no simple answer, unfortunately, but it works.

-I recommend you use Projects in Node-RED to leverage git for managing flows within your deployed Node-RED instances.
+NB: I recommend you use Projects in Node-RED to leverage git for managing flows within your deployed Node-RED instances.
 I have enabled them in the settings.js file.

 ## Troubleshooting